guettli/git-tips/README.md

 ## History for selection

 I do 95% of my git actions on the command-line.
 But "history for selection" is super cool.
-It is a feature of my IDE (PyCharm).
-I can select a region in the code and then I can have a look at the history of this region.
+It is a feature of IntelliJ-based IDEs.
+You can select a region in the code and then you can have a look at the history of this region.

 On the command-line you can use `git blame some-file`